-During the fiscal year ended June 30, 2014, the Center received approximately 16% of its revenues from a contract with the State of New Mexico Medicaid program, which renews annually.
+During the fiscal years ended June 30, 2015 and 2014, 17% and 16% respectively of the Centers' revenues were from the Medicaid program for patient services rendered, which renews annually.
 The complete loss of this contract could have a significant impact on the Center.

-In addition, during the fiscal year ended June 30, 2014, the Center received approximately 29% of its net medical service revenues from the U.S. Department of Health and Human Services Consolidated Health Centers grant.
+In addition, during the fiscal years ended June 30, 2015 and 2014, the Center received approximately 31% and 29% respectively of its net medical service revenues from the U.S. Department of Health and Human Services Consolidated Health Centers grant.
 The complete loss of this grant could have a significant impact on the Center.